section-engineering-education/engineering-education/content/articles/image-processing-with-coil-in-android/index.md

   - url: /engineering-education/image-processing-with-coil-in-android/hero.png
     alt: Image processing with Coil in Android
 ---
-One of the essential skills that an Android developer need is knowing how to correctly work with images, especially from a remote source.
-This is because many applications consume some types of images.
+One of the essential skills that an Android developer must know is how to correctly work with images, especially from a remote source.
+This is because many applications in some way or another use images.
 <!--more-->
-Image processing can be done in different ways based on the feature you want to implement in your app.
+Image processing can be done in many different ways depending on the features you want to implement.
 In most cases, you might need to perform not only loading but also memory and disk caching, down-sampling the image in memory, re-using Bitmaps, and automatically pausing/canceling requests.

 In this tutorial, we will learn how to perform the above-mentioned tasks and many more using a fast, lightweight, and easy-to-use library called `Coil`.

 `Coil` is made using [Kotlin](https://developer.android.com/kotlin/first) and has embedded coroutine support which makes it suitable for modern Android development.